cfanatic/py-gocrypt/README.md

 Run the same command in order to encrypt a folder.

-Each keyword to a encrypted folder is defined in `misc/config.toml`.
+Each keyword to an encrypted folder is defined in `misc/config.toml`.